FlavScents AInsights Entry for 2-Acetyl Thiazole (CAS: 24295-03-2)

 5. Use in Fragrances

-In the fragrance industry, 2-acetyl thiazole is used to impart a warm, roasted character to compositions, often in gourmand or nutty fragrance families.
-It acts as a trace realism note, enhancing the authenticity of the fragrance profile.
-Typical concentrations in fragrance formulations are low, often below 0.1%, due to its potent aroma.
-It contributes primarily to the top and middle notes due to its moderate volatility.
+In fragrance applications, 2-acetyl thiazole is used to impart a warm, nutty aroma.
+It is often utilized in fragrance families such as gourmand and oriental.
+Its role is typically as a trace realism or modifier, adding depth and complexity to fragrance compositions.
+Concentration ranges in fragrances are generally low, often below 0.1%, due to its potent aroma.
+The compound contributes primarily to the top and middle notes of a fragrance, given its moderate volatility.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts